raekins/Oracle-on-Kubernetes/README.md

 # Oracle-on-Kubernetes
-**Oracle-On-Kunernetes** is a collection of example Kubernetes Manifest files utilising the Pure Service Orchestrator (PSO) CSI Driver to provide persistent Block or File (NFS) storgae to Oracle Databases containers.
+**Oracle-On-Kunernetes** is a collection of example Kubernetes Manifest files utilising the Pure Service Orchestrator (PSO) CSI Driver to provide persistent Block or File (NFS) storage to Oracle Databases containers.

 ## Kubernetes Environment